Observations on K-image Expansion of Image-Mixing Augmentation for Classification: Introduction

-Among the various data augmentation methods widely used, the image-mixing augmentation methods, especially CutMix~\citep{yun2019cutmix}, recently show the impressive performance to train the large-scaled deep learning networks.
-The image-mixing augmentation methods augment a new image by mixing the two paired images.
-For example, CutMix mixes the paired images by re-formulating their segments into one image.
-From the simple mechanism, the image-mixing augmentation successfully improves the performance of deep learning networks in various scenarios.
-Furthermore, with the image-mixing augmentation, the deep learning model can achieve the improved robustness to the corrupted and uncertain data.
+Among the \yjr{popular} data augmentation methods, image-mixing augmentation methods, especially CutMix~\cite{yun2019cutmix} \yjr{exhibited} impressive performance \yjr{in} train\yjr{ing} large-scale deep classification networks.
+Image-mixing augmentation methods augment a new image by mixing the two paired images.
+For example, CutMix mixes the paired images by re-formulating their segments into one image. \yjr{By applying this} simple \yjr{princple}, the image-mixing augmentation successfully improves the performance of deep classification networks in various scenarios.
+Furthermore, \yjr{through} image-mixing augmentation, the deep learning model \yjr{becomes} robust to corrupted and uncertain data.